 In every design and innovation process, understanding the end consumer through marketing research or user experience research plays an essential role in the success of the final product or service.
 This understanding is commonly identified in different design process models.
 For example, the Stanford University model starts with the spiral model of design process.
 The first stage is empathy, which aims to learning about audience or consumer of the targeted product or service.
 In the spiral design process model presented by Barry Boehm in 1986, the formulation stage aims to investigate the problem and collected information related to it in order to build tailored solutions to consumer needs.

 However, many designers believe that this research is a sole responsibility of the marketing or R&D team inside the company.
 This misleading information builds a barrier that prevents designers from understanding their audience and putting themselves in the shoe of the end consumer in order to build a human-centered design.
-Therefore, designers are required to be part of the stakeholders contributing to the marketing research process.
+Therefore, designers are required to be part of the stakeholders contributing to the marketing research process for which many recommend hiring services like those offered by the worcester SEO agency.
 This involvement aims to build better links between the design of the product and the end user.

 A number of tools and methods can be used to understand the user needs as well as behavior and use the collected data in the production process.
 While these research methods are commonly used by marketing teams, they can be applied in different processes involving the need to understand the user –such as UX research, design thinking, problem solving, social innovation, and human-centered design.